NON-EMORY STUDY ABROAD PROGRAM PETITION

 E. Unofficial Copy of Emory University Transcript from OPUS

-Please Note: Students petitioning for a program in a location with a State Department Travel Alert or Travel Warning should contact the advisor for the region so that a security assessment can be completed prior to the submission of the petition.
-Students should be aware that security assessments can take an average of two months and therefore, a request for a security assessment should be submitted well in advance of the petition deadline.
+Please Note: Students petitioning for a program in a country or a region with a State Department Travel Advisory of level "3" ("Reconsider Travel") or higher should notify the petition advisor in the first meeting so that a security assessment can be completed.
+Students should be aware that security assessments can take up to one month, so a request for a security assessment should be submitted as soon as possible and preferably well in advance of the petition deadline.

 II.
 FINANCIAL AID AND SCHOLARSHIPS: Students attending Non-Emory programs are not eligible to use Emory financial aid and grants for study abroad.
 In some cases, federal and state financial aid may be applied to the study abroad program, pending approval of the Financial Aid Office.

 III.
 NOTIFICATION: The Education Abroad Committee will review your petition and you will receive notice of the final EAC decision within two weeks of the Committee meeting.
 EAC petition decisions are final, and there are no further opportunities for appealing rejected applications.

 ONLINE REQUIREMENTS: You must complete the new post-acceptance requirements in your Emory College Study Abroad application online.
 If you do not complete all online requirements prior to departure, you risk having your approval to earn credit from this program rescinded.
 If you decide to withdraw from the program, you must submit a letter of withdrawal to Emory College Study Abroad.

 PRE-DEPARTURE ORIENTATION: Semester students are REQUIRED to attend the Emory College Study Abroad orientation session for semester/year-long students.
 Summer students are advised to meet with an Emory College Study Abroad Advisor prior to departure.
 Failure to attend may result in you missing essential information.
 Failure to complete and return any required forms will prevent the final processing of your petition.